Taxonomy Support

 each taxonomy.

-With the following example you define a additional taxonomy projects
+With the following example you define a additional taxonomy projects beside

-the default taxonomies tags
+the default taxonomies tags and categories:

 [taxonomies]